 Smartphone and App Technical Writing: You will create written user guides or explanations for basic digital procedures and even explain cutting-edge technology in layman’s terms.

-For those who do consider themselves more technically inclined, there is also a host of work in the software engineering and development side of technical writing.
+For those who consider themselves more technically inclined, there is also a host of work in the software engineering and development side of technical writing.
 These positions could see you writing character dialogue for a video game or the code that makes the game possible.

-This kind of writing work can be done for organizations like the United Nations down to local businesses that want to capitalize on new markets.
+This kind of writing can be done for organizations like the United Nations down to local businesses that want to capitalize on new markets.
 You might be transcribing virtual business meetings between CEOs, creating film captions, or performing sign language translations via video conference.

 As more and more schools develop new ways to engage with students on a digital level, remote writing jobs in education have boomed.
 Some companies hire writers to generate assessments, lesson plans, and various certification syllabi.
 Others focus on writers who can create an online presence for the school that contains not just powerful language but also corresponding audiovisual content.